laravel/docs/facades.md

 <a name="introduction"></a>
 ## Introduction

 Facades provide a "static" interface to classes that are available in the application's [service container](/docs/{{version}}/container).
-Laravel ships with many facades, and you have probably been using them without even knowing it!
+Laravel ships with many facades and you have probably been using them without even knowing it!
 Laravel "facades" serve as "static proxies" to underlying classes in the service container, providing the benefit of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods.

 <a name="using-facades"></a>
 ## Using Facades

 In the context of a Laravel application, a facade is a class that provides access to an object from the container.
 The machinery that makes this work is in the `Facade` class.
 Laravel's facades, and any custom facades you create, will extend the base `Illuminate\Support\Facades\Facade` class.

 A facade class only needs to implement a single method: `getFacadeAccessor`.
 It's the `getFacadeAccessor` method's job to define what to resolve from the container.
-The `Facade` base class makes use of the `__callStatic()` magic-method to defer calls from your facade to the resolved object.
+The `Facade` base class makes use of the `__callStatic()` magic method to defer calls from your facade to the resolved object.

 In the example below, a call is made to the Laravel cache system.
 By glancing at this code, one might assume that the static method `get` is being called on the `Cache` class: